ansible-network/frr/README.md

 ## Functions

-This section provides a list of the availabe functions that are including in this role.
-Any of the provided functions can be implemented in Ansible playbooks to perform automation activities on devices running FRR..
+This section provides a list of the availabe functions that are included in this role.
+Any of the provided functions can be implemented in Ansible playbooks to perform automation activities on devices running FRR.

 Please see the documentation link for each function for details on how to use the function in an Ansible playbook.